granolocks/gabekoss.com/content/blog/2014-09-28-ello_first_impressions.md

 If I had been driving product management for Ello I might have delayed public beta till this feature is in place.

+In addition to this failure of the communication platform they also render comments in what I believe to be the reverse order, namely with the newest first.
+This effectively means it isn't practical to use Ello to be part of a conversation as you will have to scroll to the bottom first and read it in reverse, and who wants to do that?

 ## Lack of social feedback

 Another core feature I see as missing is a mechanism for social feedback.
-Facebook has likes & shared, Twitter has favoriting or retweeting and Reddit has upvotes/downvotes.
+Facebook has likes & shares, Twitter has favoriting or retweeting and Reddit has upvotes/downvotes.

-Ello has nothing along those lines, beyond that it doesn't even have a notification system for new comments and so forth.
+Ello has nothing along those lines.
+Beyond that, it doesn't even have a notification system for new comments and so forth.
 When I log into Ello I am only made aware of a new comment or notification if I see it in my stream or happen to notice the announcement email.